technofocus-pte/csppwrplattechdepth/Labguide/UseCase-3/UseCase 3 - Custom Copilot for Enhanced Customer Experience.md

 ## Final Conclusion

-In conclusion, the comprehensive steps undertaken in configuring and deploying Dynamics 365 and the Copilot have led to a highly efficient and integrated customer service solution.
+In conclusion, the comprehensive steps undertaken in configuring and deploying Dynamics 365 Customer Service and the Copilot have led to a highly efficient and integrated customer service solution.

-1.  **Configured Dynamics 365:** Successfully signed in, created a new workstream, and configured a chat channel to manage customer interactions efficiently.
+1.  **Configured Dynamics 365 Customer Service:** Successfully signed in, created a new workstream, and configured a chat channel to manage customer interactions efficiently.

-2.  **Enhanced Copilot Functionality:** Configured escalation topics connected the Copilot with Dynamics 365 and activated the Copilot channel to streamline customer service operations.
+2.  **Enhanced Copilot Functionality:** Configured escalation topics connected the Copilot with Dynamics 365 Customer Service and activated the Copilot channel to streamline customer service operations.

 3.  **Integrated Copilot Bot:** Added and verified the Copilot bot